LeJawa/SimpleJobTracker/README.md

-# SimpleJobTracker
+# Simple Job Tracker
-My take at an app to keep track of my job applications
+My take at an app to keep track of my job applications.
+Currently WIP.